Prepare a Red Hat-based virtual machine for Azure

 GRUB_CMDLINE_LINUX="console=ttyS0 earlyprintk=ttyS0 net.ifnames=0"

 This command also ensures that all console messages are sent to the first serial port, which can assist Azure support with debugging issues.
 The command also turns off the new RHEL 7 naming conventions for NICs.
-In addition, we recommend that you remove the following parameters:
+We also recommend that you remove the following parameters:

 rhgb quiet crashkernel=auto

-Graphical and quiet boots aren't useful in a cloud environment where we want all the logs to be sent to the serial port.
-You can leave the crashkernel option configured if desired.
-Note that this parameter reduces the amount of available memory in the virtual machine by 128 MB or more, which might be problematic on smaller virtual machine sizes.
+Graphical and quiet boots aren't useful in a cloud environment where you want all the logs to be sent to the serial port.
+You can leave the crashkernel option configured if you want.
+This parameter reduces the amount of available memory in the VM by 128 MB or more, which might be a problem for smaller VM sizes.

-9. After you are done editing /etc/default/grub, run the following command to rebuild the grub configuration:
+9. After you're finished editing /etc/default/grub, run the following command to rebuild the grub configuration:

 sudo grub2-mkconfig -o /boot/grub2/grub.cfg